-Pipeline right-of-way (ROW) and pipeline location
+Pipeline ROW and pipeline location

 A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
 Approximate location of the pipeline can be determined by the pipeline marker.
 A few important notes when it comes to ROWs and pipeline markers: